 What's going on with the website?

 The book is out of print.
-The second edition of the Strawberry Bricks Guide to Progressive Rock is due in late 2015.
-I'm mapping the next additions to the timeline.
+I am currently writing the second edition of the Strawberry Bricks Guide to Progressive Rock, due in late 2015 or early 2016.
 Got suggestions?
 Please send them on!
 Also, the interviews continue; thank you to the many artists that have participated!